 Making and Attaching the Stem

-Here is how to make and attach the stem and the center of the flower.
-Since the flower is yellow, we are adding a green stem but you can make this whatever color you wish.
-Let's begin:
+Since the flower is yellow, add a green stem.
+You can make this whatever color you wish.

-Inflate the second, green balloon and leave a half-inch of inflated balloon at the end.
+Inflate the second green balloon and leave 1/2-inch of an inflated balloon at the end.

 At this point, you have three options for the center of the balloon flower: